dev-guy/react-spa/docs/app-creation.md

 ### Should @types/\* appear in devDependencies?

 Because React applications are bundled, it doesn't matter whether you use devDependencies.
 All dependencies are considered at build time.
 Modules that aren't needed are discarded.
-If you're building a reusable library, not including a @types module can cause issues for the module's users.
-[Reference](https://github.com/facebook/create-react-app/issues/6180#issuecomment-453640473).
+If you're building a reusable library, not including a @types module can cause issues for the module's users [see also](https://github.com/facebook/create-react-app/issues/6180#issuecomment-453640473).